DavoDC/Resoulve/README.md

 This is a 2d adventure game

-An extraterrestial has crashed in an unusual, mysterious location He must find his way home, avoiding the perils of the land...
+An extraterrestial has crashed in an unusual, mysterious location He must find his way home, using his wits, avoiding the perils of the land...

 Language: Java